wp-plugins/likebtn-like-button/readme.txt

 <a href="http://wordpress.likebtn.com/wordpress-like-button-plugin/" target="_blank" title="wordpress like button demo">http://wordpress.likebtn.com</a>

 = Features =
-*   More than 50 parameters.
-*   More than 25 themes.
-*   More than 11 languages.
+*   More than 50 parameters, 25 themes, 11 languages.
-*   Allows visitors to like and dislike posts, pages, comments and custom post types anonymously.
+*   Allows visitors to like and dislike content anonymously.
-*   Visitors do not have to register or log in to vote using Like Button.
-*   After voting visitors can share a link in social networks: Facebook, Twitter etc.
-*   Sorting posts by likes.
+*   Sorting content by likes.
-*   Statistics on vote results (PRO, VIP, ULTRA).
+*   Voting statistics.
+(PRO/VIP/ULTRA)
+*   Multisite compatible.
-*   Widget displaying most liked content (PRO, VIP, ULTRA).
+*   Widget displaying most liked content.
+(PRO/VIP/ULTRA)
-*   Shortcode to place the Like Button inside the post/page content: <code>[likebtn]</code>
+*   Shortcode to display the Like Button inside a post/page: <code>[likebtn]</code>
-*   Shortcode to place a list of the most liked content inside the post/page (PRO, VIP, ULTRA): <code>[likebtn_most_liked]</code>
+*   Shortcode to display the most liked content: <code>[likebtn_most_liked]</code> (PRO/VIP/ULTRA)
 *   Customizable position and alignment.
-*   Can be displayed depending on the post view mode, format, category, ID.
-*   Full access to Like Button CSS.
+*   Full access to the Like Button CSS.
 *   Custom texts.
-*   Allows to collect donations using donate buttons in popup.
+*   Allows to collect donations by adding donate buttons to popup.

 The Like Button widget is powered by <a href="http://likebtn.com" target="_blank" title="Like Button For Website">LikeBtn.com</a>.
 The LikeBtn service provides a 5-days TRIAL period during which all the features are available.
 After this period your website is switched to the FREE plan (see <a href="http://likebtn.com/en/#plans_pricing" target="_blank" title="Like Button Plans">Plans & Pricing</a>) and you can continue using FREE plan or upgrade.